plaid/plaid-node/PUBLISH.md

 Once you come up with your new version number, you'll have to update the CHANGELOG and package.json manually.

+Also, update the package.json to have the new version number as well and rebuild the client library to have this propogate to the package-lock.json.

 3. **Update the CHANGELOG.md**

 Before publishing a new version to NPM, create and merge a Pull Request to